client9/client9-website-2017/content/post/translate-strftime-to-hugo.md

 ---
-Date: 2017-05-29
+date: 2017-05-29
-Title: "Convert strftime time format to Hugo"
+title: "Convert strftime time format to Hugo"
 ---

 Convert strptime formats from PHP, Python, and Ruby to Hugo. <!--more-->